 Struggling with picky eating in your autistic child?
 Discover sensory-friendly recipes, hidden vegetable meals, and gluten-free options designed to make mealtime fun and nutritious.

-Children with autism may have heightened sensitivities to textures, flavors, and smells, which can make them prefer only specific foods.
-Rigid routines and resistance to change can further complicate introducing new foods.
+Children with autism often have heightened sensitivities to textures, flavors, and smells.
+Familiar foods feel safe.
+New ones can feel overwhelming.
+Rigid routines and resistance to change make introducing variety even more challenging.

 Easy Recipes for Autistic Picky Eaters